matthiaskoenig/dfba/DFBA models in SBML.md

 requirement for the dummy species.
 This would simplify and clarify things, i.e. remove the dummy species rules.
 I have to check if roadrunner is supporting this, if yes we can go to L3V2.
 Also no real SBOTerm fitting for dummy species or reaction.
 Using empty set for now.
--->
+Leandro: can have separate guidelines for L3V1 and L3V2 -->
 * For every exchange reaction in the `FBA` submodel, there **MUST** exist a dummy reaction in the `TOP`.
 Each dummy reaction **MUST** include the dummy species `dummy_S` as product with stochiometry `1.0`.
 No other reactants, products or modifiers are allowed on the dummy reactions `(-> dummy_S)`.
 * The id of the dummy reaction **SHOULD** be `id="dummy_{rid}"` for the respective exchange reaction with `id="{rid}"` in the `FBA` submodel.